We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Oh!
 And during snowstorms and torrential downpours, too.

-When road conditions, distance, a lack of transportation, a pandemic, or other reasons are keeping you from seeing a healthcare professional in person, a telehealth visit may be just what you need.
+When road conditions, distance, a lack of transportation, a pandemic, or other reasons are keeping you from seeing a healthcare professional or clinician in person, a telehealth visit may be just what you need.

 Amwell is a telehealth provider that connects people to board certified healthcare professionals 24 hours a day using your phone, tablet, or computer.
 There’s also an app you can download.

-The secure system allows you to see a healthcare pro face to face without having to leave your home.
+The secure system allows you to see a doctor, therapist, or psychiatrist face-to-face without having to leave your home.

 There are benefits and drawbacks to using just about every business and service — Amwell is no different.